One foot in front of the other.

 The way that I look at my life is one step at a time.
 I know that might sound ridiculous to some, however to me this is very true and it has made me who I am today.
 Let me explain…

-My freshman year of high school I decided that I wanted to get out of school as fast as possible, so I took several extra classes that I could so that I could graduate early.
+During my freshman year of high school I decided that I wanted to get out of school as fast as possible, so I took several extra classes that I could so that I could graduate early.
 My plans quickly changed by the end of my sophomore year when I found out that I was pregnant and going to be expecting a little boy 9 months later.

 I grew up in a small town and honestly I never thought of myself as having a career.
 Not once did I think about College or much of anything that was beyond my town’s boundaries.
 At the time I wasn’t concerned about getting good grades or even taking the SAT’s.